emissary-ingress/emissary/user-guide/ingress-controller.md

 recognize that the `Ingress` resource is rather more limited than the Ambassador `Mapping` is (for example, the `Ingress` spec has no support for rewriting or for TLS origination).
 **When in doubt, use CRDs.**

-In the future, we expect to recommend an expanded role for the `Ingress` resource, with CRDs configuring advanced Ambassador functionality not covered by the `Ingress` specification.

 ### Can 0.80.0 support using an `Ingress` and CRDs in concert?